 - b.
 Run with identical software for PU control and must be capable of being operated in precisely the same way. - c.
-Run with identical specifications of engine oil and fuel, unless an alternative supplier is preferred by a customer Competitor.
+Run with identical specifications of engine oil and fuel unless an alternative supplier is preferred by a customer Competitor. - 2.5 Once a Power Unit has been homologated, any subsequent changes as permitted by paragraphs 4 & 5 below will not constitute a new dossier but will instead be considered as updates to the initial dossier.
+The documentation associated to the modified parts shall be updated accordingly in the dossier as per the procedure described in the Appendix of the Regulations.